Connectors

 | Preview | ✅ (last received data) |

 How it works: Create an Inbound API connection, the platform generates a unique endpoint URL with an ingest token.
-External systems POST JSON data to the endpoint.
+External systems POST JSON data (single-table arrays or multi-table structures) to the endpoint.

 AI API Client (Pull)